 My essay on miracles was the reason for the meeting.
 The hurried letter that requested the meeting had caught my attention:

-WOULD YOU KINDLY MEET ME AT THE PARK ON BEACON HILL TOMORROW MORNING AT EIGHT?
+WILL YOU KINDLY MEET ME AT THE PARK ON BEACON HILL TOMORROW MORNING AT EIGHT?
 I WANT TO DISCUSS YOUR ESSAY ON MIRACLES.
 YOU ARE WRONG ABOUT THEM, YOU KNOW.
 DANGEROUSLY WRONG.
 I WANT TO SET YOU STRAIGHT AS I AM TIRED OF TRYING TO SET THE CHILDREN OF YOUR IDEAS STRAIGHT.

 An unaccountably odd curiosity had overcome my disinclination to revisit an argument that was irrevocably settled in my mind.